OGSM – in detail

 Guidance toward the Objective

-Use the strengths and opportunities to define what your organization ideally wants to achieve and how to do that.
+Use the strengths and opportunities to define what your organisation ideally wants to achieve and how to do that.

 Consider weaknesses and threats as constraints or challenges that the Objective needs to address or mitigate.